 We have 0 available.

-- Lightweight polycarbonate / ABS shell construction.
+- Lightweight composite Tri-Matrix shell

-- MIPS energy management system.
+- MIPS energy management system

-- Velocity Flow Ventilation system for maximum cooling.
+- Velocity Flow Ventilation system for maximum cooling

-- Fully adjustable Flying Bridge Visor with air intake vents.
+- Fully adjustable Flying Bridge Visor with air intake vents

-- Integrated roost guard.
+- Integrated vented roost guard

-- Padded chin strap with D-ring closure.
+- Padded chin strap with D-ring closure

 Time Is Everything - For the past 60 years and counting, Bell engineers have researched the forces involved in crashes across a wide range of scenarios.
 Recent findings have concluded that brain injury received during an angular impact is much more severe, due to higher strain on the brain's tissue.
 MIPS addresses this strain by allowing the head to slide independent of the helmet for a few milliseconds.
 This critical moment of time helps to reduce the violence of the brain inside the skull, and can significantly reduce the risk of traumatic brain injury.